-After studying with Nina Panieva, Daniel Goiti, and Zsofi Kovacs in Cluj-Napoca, Romania, in high school, during which time she won the silver medal at the national music olympics as well as numerous other awards and honors, she auditioned for world-renowned pianist Mark Zeltser in her home town of Chisinau and became his first international student at Centenary College in Shreveport, Louisiana.
-After two years under his tutelage Ana achieved notable success, including receiving top prizes at the MTNA piano competitions at the state and US regional levels.
+After studying with Nina Panieva, Daniel Goiti, and Zsofi Kovacs in Cluj-Napoca, Romania, in high school, during which time she won the second prize at the national music olympics as well as numerous awards and honors, she auditioned for world-renowned pianist Mark Zeltser and became his first international student at Centenary College in Shreveport, Louisiana.
+After two years under his tutelage, Ana achieved notable success, including receiving top prizes at the MTNA piano competitions at the state and US regional levels.
 After Zeltser’s departure from Centenary, Ana was privileged to complete her studies at Louisiana’s Northwestern State University school of music under Dr. Nikita Fitenko.
-Other highlights during her college years include receiving the outstanding freshman in music award from Centenary, the Watson Award for Excellence in music and academics from Northwestern, winning NSU’s concerto competition, and becoming principal pianist at the Shreveport Symphony.
+Other highlights during her college years include receiving the Shirley Hawn Award as the outstanding freshman in music from Centenary, the Arthur Chopin Watson Award for excellence in music and academics from Northwestern State, winning NSU’s concerto competition, and serving as principal pianist at the Shreveport Symphony.
 Performance highlights include concerts with the National Symphony Orchestra of the Republic of Moldova, the Natchitoches-Northwestern Symphony Orchestra, and recitals throughout Eastern Europe and the US.